 Now a Roman Villa has been unearthed on the coast near Loftus and the archaeologist, Dr Stephen Sherlock, believes there could be much more to find.

-Roman pottery, an iron axe, a bronze vessel and a jet finger ring were
+An iron axe, a bronze vessel and a jet finger ring were also found.

 Excavation of Roman Signal Station on Huntcliff.

 By 1911 all the land above the red line had been eroded away.
 By 1979 everything had gone into the sea.

 The deep pit in the foreground is the well.